ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 "That's because you haven't been exposed to her before.
 At first, she was quite enthusiastic, but after hearing her talk about 'water monsters', 'aliens', and 'UFOs' every day, everyone got fed up with her and started to keep their distance.
 She only became more withdrawn after that."

-As his classmates chat excitedly, Yan Jingxing realizes that Ji Chunzao seems to be an outsider in the collective of Class 1, Grade 2.
+As his classmates chatted excitedly, Yan Jingxing realized that Ji Chunzao seemed to be an outsider in the collective of Class 1, Grade 2.

-Even though he doesn't know her well, he can sense a unique temperament in the girl; however, this also makes her the center of attention in a way, so everyone has something to say about "Ji Chunzao".
+Even though he didn't know her well, he could sense a unique气质in the girl; however, this also made her the center of attention in a way, so everyone had something to say about "Ji Chunzao".

-As they continue chatting, everyone starts to show more interest in the new student, and Yan Jingxing, who clearly isn't someone who stands out, smiles and responds to their questions, memorizing their names one by one.
+As they continued chatting, everyone started to show more interest in the new student, and Yan Jingxing, who clearly wasn't someone who stood out, smiled and responded to their questions, memorizing their names one by one.

-After joining a new collective, it often takes a "turning point" to truly blend in, and that turning point is now.
+After joining a new collective, it often takes a "turning point" to truly blend in, and that turning point was now.

-However, as he chats enthusiastically with the others, Yan Jingxing's gaze occasionally strays towards the empty seat in the back row.
+However, as he chatted enthusiastically with the others, Yan Jingxing's gaze occasionally strayed towards the empty seat in the back row.

 ...

 The Baiquan[^Baiquan] Town Experimental Middle School has two main buildings.
-One is the teaching building, which houses classrooms and teaching offices, and it is noisy during breaks.
-The other is used for other functions, with offices, labs, and a library, and it is usually quiet, whose staircase leading to the rooftop is often unlocked.
+One is the teaching building where classrooms and teaching offices are located, and it is noisy during breaks.
+The other is used for other functions, with offices, labs, and a library, and it is usually quiet.

-Ji Chunzao runs out of the classroom, walks all the way to the roof.
+The staircase leading to the rooftop is often unlocked.
+Ji Chunzao ran out of the classroom, walked all the way to the roof.

-As she passes through the office building, the girl walks a bit furtively; but when she arrives at her destination, she stands up straight, with a hint of a smile on her lips, and confidently walks around to the back of the water tower.
+When passing through the office building, the girl walked a bit furtively; but when she arrived at her destination, she stood up straight, with a hint of a smile on her lips, and walked confidently around to the back of the water tower.

-There, in a space deliberately blocked off with brick walls on three sides, is a makeshift "base" with a woven paper mat, plastic bags used for trash, stacked newspapers, a rain umbrella, a raincoat.
+There, in a space deliberately blocked off with brick walls on three sides, was a makeshift "base" with a woven paper mat, plastic bags used for trash, stacked newspapers, rain umbrellas, and raincoats.

-What is most notable is the neat stack of magazines and books with titles about UFOs, aliens, the Loch Ness monster, and the savages at Shennongjia, as well as various editions of "Unsolved Mysteries of the World".
+What was most notable was the neat stack of magazines and books with titles about UFOs, aliens, the Loch Ness monster, and the Yeren of Shennongjia, as well as various editions of "Unsolved Mysteries of the World".

-In this unnoticed corner of the campus, Ji Chunzao has built a small, temporary "secret base" that belongs to her alone.
+In this unnoticed corner of the campus, Ji Chunzao had built a small, temporary "secret base" that belonged to her alone.

-The long-haired girl sits by the wall and picks up a copy of "UFO Exploration" to flip through.
+The long-haired girl sat by the wall and picked up a copy of "UFO Exploration" to flip through.

-At this moment, in this place where she is alone, Ji Chunzao seems to relax completely, her posture and expression lazy.
+At this moment, in this place where she was alone, Ji Chunzao seemed to relax completely, her posture and expression lazy.

-Golden sunlight like feather-light passes through the gaps between the stainless steel bars next to the water tower and lands on the blue and white middle school uniform, the slightly faded sneakers, and the yellowed pages...
+Golden sunlight like feather-light passed through the gaps between the stainless steel bars next to the water tower and landed on the blue and white middle school uniform, the slightly faded sneakers, and the yellowed pages...

-When it silently lands on the bright face of the fourteen-year-old girl, her snow-white skin seems transparent and glistens with a luster.
+When it silently landed on the bright face of the fourteen-year-old girl, her snow-white skin seemed transparent and glistened with a润泽luster.

-Ji Chunzao holds a magazine in her hand that looks like it has been flipped through countless times.
-The cover is starting to come unstuck, but she reads it with great interest.
+The magazine in Ji Chunzao's hand looked like it had been flipped through countless times; the cover was even starting to come unstuck, but she still read it with great interest.

 "Ah, this UFO...!
-It's similar to what I see in my dreams..."
+It's similar to what I saw in my dream..."

-As she looks, she suddenly points at an illustration and exclaims, as if discovering a previously unnoticed detail, muttering incoherent words that no one could understand.
+She exclaimed suddenly, pointing at an illustration and speaking to herself in words no one else could understand.

-Unfortunately, all the things in her dreams are in black and white, so she cannot distinguish colors.
-The girl thinks with a bit of regret.
+Unfortunately, all the things in her dreams were in black and white, so she couldn't分辨颜色distinguish colors.
+The girl thought with a bit of regret.

-The bell rings for class, but Ji Chunzao does not get up.
+The bell rang for class, but Ji Chunzao didn't get up.

-She knows that the next class is an activity period and she does not have to go back to the classroom.
+She knew the next class was an activity period and she didn't have to go back to the classroom.

-Anyway, even if she stays in the classroom, there is nothing for her to do.
-She will just sit alone in the corner daydreaming and watching others have fun.
+Anyway, even if she stayed in the classroom, there was nothing for her to do.
+She would just sit alone in the corner daydreaming and watching others have fun.

 ...

 "Hey, isn't this 'UFO Exploration'?"

-A voice suddenly speaks behind her.
+A voice suddenly spoke from behind her.

 "Waaah!"

-The unexpected greeting startles Ji Chunzao, and her entire body goes stiff.
+The unexpected greeting startled Ji Chunzao, and her entire body went stiff.

-It isn't until she hears footsteps approaching that she slowly turns her neck like a robot.
+It wasn't until she heard footsteps approaching that she slowly turned her neck like a robot.

-What she sees is the face of the transfer student.
+What she saw was the face of the transfer student.

 [^Yan]: Yan Jingxing’s original Chinese name is 燕景行.
 The "燕" means swallow.